prettydiff/aphorio/readme.md

   - Serves and proxies HTTP over WebSockets for both TCP and TLS
   - Server standup via small JSON configuration, which includes optional proxies and traffic redirection
   - Simple and yet more powerful file system navigation via web server
-  - Servers include an optional *temporary* option to spin up servers with no state information
+  - Servers include a *temporary* option to spin up servers with no state information
 * Docker Compose container management
 * OS Data dashboards:
   - Accounts for system and users